Skip to content

 exit 1

-Now, when we push a commit to the repo, after a while, we will see that the new run is marked as failed, with a note explaining that one of the dependencies is marked as failed.
+Now, when we push a commit to the repo, the new run will be marked as failed with a note explaining that one of the dependencies is marked as failed.